-This is great news for MMA fans, as UFC’s tight relationship with ESPN now makes it extremely easy to live stream UFC fights.
-The world’s biggest mixed martial arts fighting league has joined with ESPN to bring you all of your favorite UFC content in 2021, both online and on TV.
+This is great news for MMA fans, as UFC’s tight relationship with ESPN now makes it extremely easy to live stream UFC fights online.
+The world’s biggest mixed martial arts fighting league has joined with ESPN to bring you all of your favorite UFC content in 2022, both online and on TV.
 Fox previously held exclusive broadcasting rights to UFC through 2018, but starting in 2019, the contract went to ESPN.
-This means that for the foreseeable future, all Ultimate Fighting Championship content — including Pay-Per-View events like UFC 260: Miocic vs Ngannou 2, featuring two championship fights on the main card — will air only on this sports network.
+This means that for the foreseeable future, all Ultimate Fighting Championship content — including Pay-Per-View events like UFC 271: Adesanya vs. Whittaker, featuring a middleweight championship rematch on the main card — is airing only on this sports network.

 If you already have ESPN with your cable subscription, then you can enjoy all the hard-hitting MMA action right on your TV.
 For the cord-cutters out there, however, ESPN rolled out its own premium streaming service called ESPN+ in the spring of 2018.
-We’ll keep you up to date with all the latest results, scheduled fights, top fighters, and more from the UFC in 2021.
+Although some fight cards are broadcast on ESPN’s TV channel and UFC Fight Pass, ESPN+ is the only venue for watching UFC PPVs online.

-If you already have a streaming package you like and all you want is ESPN+ by itself for streaming UFC fights and pay-per-view events online (although it also offers a mountain of other sports content beyond MMA), then you can simply sign up for it and you’re good to go.
-It’s a great value at just $6 per month or $60 per year, although ahead of pay-per-view showings, new subscribers can that offers a year’s worth of ESPN+ along with the upcoming PPV package for $90 — a nice $40 discount off the price of purchasing them separately.
+If you already have a streaming package you like and all you want is ESPN+ by itself for streaming UFC fights and pay-per-view events (although it also offers a mountain of other sports content beyond MMA), then you can simply sign up for it and you’re good to go.
+It’s a great value at just $7 per month or $70 per year, although ahead of pay-per-view showings, new subscribers can that offers a year’s worth of ESPN+ along with the upcoming PPV package for $100– a nice $45 discount off the price of purchasing them separately.
 You can use ESPN+ with virtually all modern smart TVs, streaming devices (including smartphones and tablets), computer web browsers, and PlayStation and Xbox gaming consoles.

 On the other hand, if you’re only now cutting the cord and are looking for a streaming TV package that comes bundled with ESPN channels — particularly the ones where you’ll be able to watch UFC — then you’ve got a few options.
-Just bear in mind that none of these currently air live UFC pay-per-views; you’ll still need ESPN+ for that.
-All of these premium streaming services work on Android, iOS, Fire TV, Apple TV, Chromecast, and Roku devices, as well as modern computer web browsers unless otherwise noted:
+Just bear in mind that none of these currently airs live UFC pay-per-views; you’ll still need ESPN+ for that.
+All of these premium streaming services work on most mobile devices, smart TVs, streaming sticks, and modern computer web browsers unless otherwise noted:

-- has two standard plans — The $65/month Family plan and the $80/month Elite package — both of which include ESPN.
-The Family plan includes 114 channels and 250 hours of DVR cloud storage, while the Elite plan comes with 159 channels and up to 1,000 hours of cloud DVR.
+- has two standard plans — The $65/month Starter plan and the $80/month Elite package — both of which include ESPN.
+The Family plan includes 111 channels and 250 hours of DVR cloud storage, while the Elite plan comes with 164 channels and up to 1,000 hours of cloud DVR.
 This is quickly shaping up to be the best streaming platform for sports (it may be offering sports betting soon, too), so if that’s your focus, Fubo might be the one for you.

-- Hulu includes ESPN as part of its $65-per-month Live TV plan.
+- Hulu includes ESPN as part of its $70-per-month Live TV plan, which now includes Disney+ as well.
 You can also add premium channels like HBO, Showtime, Cinemax, and Starz, for an extra fee.
-If all you want is ESPN+, then a more economical might be that comes with Hulu, ESPN+, and Disney+.
-Hulu can be used on your Xbox console, Samsung smart TV, and Vizio SmartCast TV as well as the devices listed above.
+If all you want is ESPN+, then a more economical might be that comes with basic ad-supported Hulu, ESPN+, and Disney+.
+Hulu can be used on your gaming consoles and smart TVs, as well as the devices listed above.

 - Sling TV has two packages which include ESPN channels: The $35 per month Orange plan and the $50 per month Blue + Orange plan.
 Premium channels cost extra, and HBO and Cinemax are now available with Sling as well.
-Sling is compatible with Roku devices and it can be used with LG and Samsung smart TVs as well as the Xbox One.
+Sling is compatible with streaming devices and it can be used with smart TVs as well as the Xbox One.

 - YouTube TV, available for $65 per month with additional premium channel subscriptions on offer, comes with ESPN, and it now also supports HBO and Cinemax as add-ons.
 You get unlimited DVR cloud storage, however.
-YouTube TV can now be streamed on Fire devices, and it’s also available on the Xbox One.
+YouTube TV can be streamed on a variety of devices and smart TVs, and it’s also available on current-gen Xbox and PlayStation consoles.